Mrrvm/os_lusiadas_2/content/dump.md

  Isabela Figueiredo (_Caderno de Memórias Coloniais_)

-_Un coup de dés jamais n’abolira le hasard_ and Livre Total (as rhizomatic experimental writing )
+_Un coup de dés jamais n’abolira le hasard_ and Livre Total (as rhizomatic experimental writing)

+Saidiya Hartman’s “Critical Fabulation”

+As Eduardo Lourenço observed, Portugal’s identity is a “dream”—but experimental writing can turn that dream into a nightmare worth waking from.

+José Eduardo Agualusa’s _A General Theory of Oblivion_ weaves Kimbundu untranslated, forcing readers to confront their ignorance.

+Teju Cole’s _Tremor_, critiques translation as loss.

+## ideas

+A broken stanza from _Os Lusíadas_ mutated each time by Creole grammar